-Frontal impact The current EU legislative test (which is same as UN ECE Regulation 94) is a 40% offset deformable barrier test conducted at 56km/h.
-The current Euro NCAP test is conducted at 64km/h to represent the majority of severe I jury producing frontal crashes.
+Frontal impact.
+The current EU legislative test (which is same as UN ECE Regulation 94) is a 40% offset deformable barrier test conducted at 56km/h.
+The current Euro NCAP test is conducted at 64km/h to represent the majority of severe injury producing frontal accidents.